 FOOD For Lane County’s Nutrition Education Program provides nutrition education, basic cooking skills and tips on how to stretch limited food budgets to income-eligible audiences throughout Lane County.
 We currently have two education programs: Cooking Matters and Cooking Matters at the Store.

-Covid update: The Nutrition Education Program has been transitioning its free classes to an online format.
+Covid update: The Nutrition Education Program has transitioned its free classes to an online format.

 Cooking Matters is a cooking-based nutrition education program.